jessesbyers/jessesbyers.github.io/_posts/2019-12-17-bird_log_my_first_sinatra_project.markdown

 Creating a secure site means more than just requiring a password.
 We need to use methods to secure routes as well as views.
 Sometimes, we just need to check whether a user is logged in, but at other times, we need to make sure a user is logged in, and that the current user is authorized to do actions on a particular resource.

 ### Styling
 There is most definitely an order of operations in styling a web application.
 At first I started thinking about colors and fonts, but quickly realized that those aspects should be designed after a basic layout is achieved.
 For my next project, I plan to use a CSS framework such as Bootstrap to further explore the possibilities in this area.
+I also learned the value of separating css stylesheets for each view, rather than putting them all in a single stylesheet.
 <a href="https://imgur.com/ej2hGzy"><img src="https://i.imgur.com/ej2hGzy.png" title="source: imgur.com" /></a>